Strikes, protests hit France in round 2 of pension battle

 Rail operator SNCF warned of major network disruptions Tuesday because of strikes.
 It recommended that passengers cancel or postpone trips and work remotely if possible.

 Strikes also hit some schools and other sectors.
-Radio station France Inter played music instead of its usual morning talk shows and apologized to its listeners because employees are striking.
+Radio station France Inter played music instead of its usual morning talk shows and apologized to its listeners because employees were striking.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.